 If you fraudulently transfer property before filing for bankruptcy or pay only your favorite creditors, the trustee can recover the money or property.
-The trustee will liquidate and distribute the asset according to the priority payment rules—the rules that set forth the order in which creditors get paid.
+The trustee will "liquidate" or sell the property and distribute the sales proceeds according to the bankruptcy priority payment rules.
+These rules explain the order the trustee is to pay different types of creditors.

-The trustee can also use the clawback provision to undo fraudulent transfers of property.
-In general, fraudulent transfers include those made with the intent to hide assets or transfers of property for less than fair market value prior to bankruptcy.
+The trustee can also use the clawback provision to undo fraudulent property transfers.
+In general, fraudulent transfers include those made with the intent to hide assets or transfers of property for less than the fair market value before bankruptcy.
 The trustee may have grounds to void a transfer and recover the property if:

 However, if the asset transferred had no equity or would have been exempt, the trustee will typically not void the transfer as fraudulent.
 Learn more about how bankruptcy exemptions protect your property in bankruptcy.

 Payments or transfers made within 90 days of bankruptcy.
 If in the 90 days preceding your bankruptcy, you transferred money or property worth over $600 in aggregate to one of your creditors while you were insolvent (meaning you had more debts than assets) and that payment resulted in the creditor getting more than it would have been entitled to through your bankruptcy, it is considered a preferential transfer.
-In most cases, the trustee doesn't have to prove your insolvency because bankruptcy law automatically presumes that debtors are insolvent during the 90 days prior to their filing date.
+In most cases, the trustee doesn't have to prove insolvency because bankruptcy law automatically presumes that debtors are insolvent 90 days before their filing date.

 If you pay back a loan from your family within one year before filing your case, the trustee can avoid the transfer and get that money back if all other preference requirements are satisfied.